sergiocruz/HelloPluralsightProject/README.md

 To get started, fork this repository to your account and clone it down locally.
 We'll be editing the "index.html" file in the root directory for this project.

+### Associate Project with Pluralsight

+After cloning this repository down, copy the ".projects_config" file from the [HelloPluralsightProject](#) and save that to this directory.
+This will allow your status to be reflected on the website while you're working through the project locally!

+[//]: # (install: "npm install")
 ### Installation

 Run the following command to install all dependencies.